-- Playing listening games in key worker time and phonics, emphasising why we have to be good listeners - Explicit teaching of new vocabulary linked to the books shared and in line with knowledge organisers/topic. - Sharing a selection of long and short identified texts.
-Retelling and answering questions, encouraging more than one word answers. - Games practising two-step instructions; can you stand up and put your hand on your head?
-Can you walk to the construction area and find something red?
-Opportunities during CP as well as group and class teaching - Role play house with added enhancements; birthday party, different jobs and doctor in the house with props throughout half term to allow vocabulary/storyline/dialogue development - Familiarity with the text Hello Friend; hot seating, adapting, retelling etc. to allow repetition of phrases as well as using our own words. - Modelling during talk time how we can begin to make new friends using phrases such as "Would you like to play?"
-Adults to role-play and then children practise. - Adults to model correct language and extend through, repeat and extend and questions. - Adult to encourage, observe and extend social interactions and support conversations for children who need this. - Children identified in the first half term to be below age related to be assessed for Wellcomm and begin the NELI programme - Circle game using past tense; I played in the house, I ran outside etc. - Singing songs: □ Friends, Friends 123 □ 10 Little Friends □ the more we get together the happier we will be Poem; We Can Michael Rosen.
-Children act out, perform
+- Role play house with added enhancements; birthday party, different jobs and doctor in the house with props throughout half term to allow vocabulary/storyline/dialogue development - Familiarity with the text Hello Friend; hot seating, adapting, retelling etc. to allow repetition of phrases as well as using our own words. - Modelling during talk time how we can begin to make new friends using phrases such as "Would you like to play?"
+Adults to role-play and then children practise. - Adults to model correct language and extend through, repeat and extend and questions. - Adult to encourage, observe and extend social interactions and support conversations for children who need this. - Children identified in the first half term to be below age related to be assessed for Wellcomm or continued from PVI/ Nursery - Circle game using past tense; I played in the house, I ran outside etc.

-- Holding conversations in groups and one-to-one with need to use connectives such as why and how questions - Explicit teaching of new vocabulary linked to the books shared and in line with knowledge organisers/topic. - Sharing of nonfiction texts about old and new toys and different bears and then encouraging answering to questions related to this new knowledge - Encouraging question and answer times during key worker times encouraging extension of answers as well as extending and modelling sentences - Continuing to share selected fiction and nonfiction texts to encourage retelling using repeating refrains as well as own words - Role play bear house and Christmas grotto house to encourage and extend vocabulary and dialogue - Adult to encourage two-way conversations during CP time.
+- Continuing to share selected fiction and nonfiction texts to encourage retelling using repeating refrains as well as own words - Role play bear house and Christmas grotto house to encourage and extend vocabulary and dialogue - Adult to encourage two-way conversations during CP time.
 Modelling interactions where needed. - Circle games to encourage the use of connectives i.e. "I like...", "Why do you like?"
-"Because..." - Children identified to continue NELI intervention to bring them to ARE - Linked to old toys; encouraging discussion of why things might happen; why did the queen not have an iPad when she was a little girl?
-Why do you think the queen liked to play with dolls? - Singing songs; 5 Little Bears, Teddy Bear Rock and Roll - Bringing in favourite teddy to encourage talk about the meaning of the bear, why he is special - Continuing to practise past tense vocabulary.
+"Because..." - Children identified to continue Wellcomm intervention to bring them to ARE - Linked to old toys; encouraging discussion of why things might happen; why did the king not have an iPad when he was a little boy?
+Why do you think the king liked to play with cars? - Singing songs; 5 Little Bears, Teddy Bear Rock and Roll - Bringing in favourite teddy to encourage talk about the meaning of the bear, why he is special - Continuing to practise past tense vocabulary.
 "When my mum was little she played with/ went to etc."

-- Listen and respond with increased concentration when having discussions both whole class and groups - Show interest and ask questions increase and show understanding.
-Opportunities for this during topic time and circle time debates etc. - Continue to develop vocabulary through topic and talk time opportunities.
-Children to now be encouraged to extend conversations further; why do you think that?
-Can you tell me more about that?
-Can you explain what you are thinking? - Building new vocabulary relation to topic and books shared. (see knowledge organisers for specific vocabulary) also being encouraged to use such new words - Circle time activities specifically focussing on using past, present and future tense.
-If I lived in a castle I would... when I get married I will...my house now has... - Focus group and whole class activities focussing on conjunctions with support; I am happy because, I like to run and... - Role-play castle to encourage further vocabulary and dialogue development. - Children who have now reached 5 years old and causing concern with CAL to be assessed at next level and take part in NELI intervention if below ARE)
+- specific vocabulary) also being encouraged to use such new words - Circle time activities specifically focusing on using past, present and future tense.
+If I lived in a castle I would... when I get married I will...my house now has... - Focus group and whole class activities focussing on conjunctions with support; I am happy because, I like to run and... - Role-play castle to encourage further vocabulary and dialogue development. - Children who have now reached 5 years old and causing concern with CAL to be assessed at next level and take part in Wellcomm intervention if below ARE)